-In 2016, the school continued to participate in the interfaith program through the 'Together for Humanity Foundation' with Mount Sinai College, Maroubra.
+In 2017, the school continued to participate in the interfaith program through the 'Together for Humanity Foundation' with Mount Sinai College, Maroubra.
 The program fosters an opportunity for religious understanding by encouraging dialogue.
 The aim is to unpack prejudice by looking at commonalities between the two faiths that will ultimately break down barriers and stereotypes.
 The children engage in lots of dialogue, cook for the homeless at the Big Kitchen in Bondi, visit a synagogue and mosque and engage in sporting/swimming activities jointly.

-Moreover, the children participated in various ANZAC Commemorative Ceremonies in 2016.
+Moreover, the children participated in various ANZAC Commemorative Ceremonies in 2017.
 The children had an in-house ANZAC service with veterans from Kingsgrove RSL.
 Select primary students attended a ceremony at Kingsgrove RSL and four of those students had official roles on the day.
-Our captains and vice captains also attended an ANZAC ceremony at the War Memorial in Hyde Park, Sydney.
-The children also participated in Harmony Day celebrations and Remembrance Day.
+The children also participated in Harmony Day and Remembrance Day.

-The children raised money throughout 2016 for numerous charities including:
+The children raised money throughout 2017 for numerous charities including:

-- The St George Hospital's Children's Ward (Giving Back to the Community)

-- The Leukaemia Foundation (Crazy Hair Day)

-- The Heart Foundation (Jump Rope for Heart)

-- The Children's Medical Research Institute (Jeans for Genes)

-- MS Australia ('Sydney to Gong' cycle)

-- The Kids Cancer Project (Cupcakes for a Cure)

-- Muslim Aid (Fiji Cyclone Appeal)

-- Islamic Relief (Child Sponsorship)
+- The Orphanage (Giving Back to the Community); - AusRelief with the construction of water wells through their water and sanitation program in Cambodia (Giving Back to the Community); - The Leukaemia Foundation (Crazy Hair Day); - The Heart Foundation (Jump Rope for Heart); - The Children's Medical Research Institute (Jeans for Genes); - The Kids Cancer Project (Cupcakes for a Cure).

-Finally, Arkana College has a values based program for our students K-6 that address the core values we as Australians would be proud to reflect.
+Finally, Arkana College has a values-based program for our students K-6 that address the core values we as Australians would be proud to reflect.
 Combined with the initiatives listed above, we prepare our students to become responsible and respectful members of our society.

-REPORT AREA 13: PARENT, STUDENT AND TEACHER SATISFACTION
+REPORT AREA 12: PARENT, STUDENT AND TEACHER SATISFACTION

-The school conducted its annual surveys on conclusion of 2016 with staff, students and parents.
-The feedback was constructive and the data gathered was collated and will be considered further with recommendations deliberated on for implementation in 2017.
-Throughout the year, the school prides itself on its open door policy and its open communication amongst students, staff and parents.
+The school encourages constructive criticism from staff, students and parents from formal and informal sources, including surveys, suggestion boxes, parent council forums, involvement in school activities, school functions, strategic planning and our open-door policy.
+The feedback is generally constructive, and the data gathered is considered further and recommendations deliberated on for implementation in 2018.
+Throughout the year, the school prides itself on its open-door policy and open communication amongst students, staff and parents.